paveldemeter/car_wash/readme.md

 - Setup of a system such as mailgun for activation features.
 - Adminstrator dashboard (owner of website)
 - Some sort of 24/7 chat robot for the website incase of any issues occur and to minimalize phone calls and implement automation.

-##

-TO DO;

-R15 Explain the different high-level components (abstractions) in your app

-R14 ERD

-R17 Describe your projects models in terms of the relationships (active record associations) they have with each other

-R18 Discuss the database relations to be implemented in your application